marcelmos/Arte/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.6.
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+You can run preview without downloading repository just use this link to open [live preview](https://arte.stackblitz.io), you can use this [LINK](https://stackblitz.com/edit/arte?file=src/app/app.component.ts) for live preview and code in one window.